 AMY GOODMAN: I wanted to play for you, Wangari Maathai, the comment of President Bush, a clip of what he had to say last night in his State of the Union address.

 PRESIDENT GEORGE W. BUSH: American foreign policy is more than a matter of war and diplomacy.
-Our work in the world is also based on a timeless truth: to whom much is given, much is required.
+Our work in the world is also based on a timeless truth: To whom much is given, much is required.
 We hear the call to take on the challenges of hunger and poverty and disease, and that is precisely what America is doing.

 We must continue to fight HIV/AIDS, especially on the continent of Africa.
 Because you funded the Emergency Plan for AIDS Relief, the number of people receiving life-saving drugs has grown from 50,000 to more than 800,000 in three short years.
-I ask you to continue funding our efforts to fight HIV/AIDS, and I ask you to provide $1.2 billion over five years so we can combat malaria in fifteen African countries.
+I ask you to continue funding our efforts to fight HIV/AIDS, and I ask you to provide $1.2 billion over five years so we can combat malaria in 15 African countries.

 I ask that you fund the Millennium Challenge Account, so that American aid reaches the people who need it in nations where democracy is on the rise and corruption is in retreat.
 And let us continue to support the expanded trade and debt relief that are the best hope for lifting lives and eliminating poverty.